 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
-Dr. Nnadi or Dr. Petersen is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”
+Dr. Nnadi or Dr. Sharma is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”

 Advantages to patients include: